vars1ty/HybridBar/README.md

 - Top / Bottom positioning;
 - Transparency (+ blur if your compositor allows for blurring surface layers);
 - System Tray via `stray`;
-- Compatible with different monitors;
+- Compatible with different monitors

 ## I have no config
 If the AUR version for whatever reason didn't give you the example one, copy the example from `examples/config.json` into `~/.config/HybridBar/`.